pachterlab/gget/docs/src/en/mutate.md

 `-rswk` `--remove_seqs_with_wt_kmers`
 Removes output sequences where at least one k-mer is also present in the wildtype/input sequence in the same region.
-When used with `--optimize_flanking_regions`, only sequences for which a wildtpye kmer is still present after optimization will be removed.
+When used with `--optimize_flanking_regions`, only sequences for which a wildtype k-mer is still present after optimization will be removed.

 `-mio` `--merge_identical_off`
 Do not merge identical mutant sequences in the output (by default, identical sequences will be merged by concatenating the sequence headers for all identical sequences).